-An abbreviation for "Receive (RX) Data" A line for the transfer of serial data received from one device to another - e.g. from a modem to a computer.
+An abbreviation for "Receive (RX) Data".
+A line for transferring serial data received from one device to another, e.g. from a modem to a computer.
 For connections complying with the RS-232-C standard, the RXD is connected to pin 3 of the plug.